kivy/kivy/doc/sources/guide2/widgets.rst

 Widgets are organized in Trees, your application have a root widget, which usually have children, which can have children on their own.
-Children of a widget are represented as a :class:`kivy.properties.ListProperty` :attr:`kivy.uix.widget.Widget.children`.
+Children of a widget are represented as the :attr:`kivy.uix.widget.Widget.children` :class:`kivy.properties.ListProperty`.
 The way to add a children to a widget is to call :meth:`kivy.uix.widget.Widget.add_widget`, likely, to remove a widget, you use :meth:`kivy.uix.widget.Widget.remove_widget`.

 Organize with Layouts
 ---------------------